pydicom/deid/docs/config.md

 We know that we are dealing with functions relevant to the header of the image by way of the `%header` section.
 This section can have a series of commands called actions that tell the software how to deal with different fields.
 For the header section, the following actions are allowed, and each is specific to an action to be taken on a header field/value:

  - ADD: Add a new field to the dataset(s).
 If the value is a string, it's assumed to be the value that is desired to be added.
 If the value is in the form `var:OrdValue` then the application will expect to find the value to replace in a variable in the request called `OrdValue` (more on this later).
  - BLANK: If you want to blank a field instead of remove it, use this option.
-Note that there is a [bug](https://github.com/pydicom/pydicom/issues/372) related to how to properly blank fields, so in some cases you might see an error.
-For this reason I (@vsoch) have chosen to make the default removing for now.
+This is the default action.
  - KEEP: implies that the value should not be replaced, removed, or blanked.
  - REPLACE: implies that the value should be replaced by a string, or a variable in the format `var:FieldName`.
  - REMOVE: completely remove the field from the dataset.
-This is the default action.

 For the above, given that there are conflicting commands, the more conservative is given preference.
 For example: